When most people go jet ski shopping, the first questions they ask are:

 Even the high-powered 325 horsepower jet skis can’t surpass that limit without adjustments to the speed limiter.

-So, does jet ski engine power even matter?
+So, does engine power even matter?
 Well, yeah, but maybe not in the way you think.
-Let’s break it down.
+Let’s break down the current 2025 chart numbers on horsepower for a jet ski.

 A Little Background About Horsepower